lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 - 6c.
 GROUP BY Answer:

-   Create a view using SQL keywords GROUP BY and HAVING to filter by COUNT evaluation.
-Many peole find this more readable than self-joins.
+   I also created a view using SQL keywords GROUP BY and HAVING to filter by COUNT evaluation.
+Some people find this type of query syntax more readable than self-joins.

         - SQL Query Pattern
         CREATE VIEW `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMoreGrouped` AS